Batunacun2020/XGBoost-SHAP-values/README.md

 **Over-sampling**: Artificial points are added to the minority class of an imbalanced sampling set, making it equal to the majority class and resulting in equal sample sizes.
 **Under-sampling**: Points are removed from a majority class of an imbalanced sampling set, making it equal to the minority class and resulting in equal sample sizes.
 **Imbalanced-sampling**: Random data sampling, but with the same share of the sampled class, resulting in unequal sample sizes.
-**Balanced sampling**: Random data sampling, resulting in equal sample sizes.
+**Balanced-sampling**: Random data sampling, resulting in equal sample sizes.
 Over-sampling method performed slightly better than the other three sampling methods.

 <p align="center">